telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 * Third line is about [notification failure alarms](#alarms).
 It shows the current number of active notification failure alarms, the number of raised notification failure alarms (both total since Orion started and in the last summary reporting period) and the number of released notification failure alarms
   (both total since Orion started and in the last summary reporting period).
+* Fourth line is about [MQTT connection failure alarms](#alarms).
+It shows the current number of active MQTT connection failure alarms, the number of raised MQTT connection failure alarms (both total since Orion started and in the last summary reporting period) and the number of released MQTT connection failure alarms
+  (both total since Orion started and in the last summary reporting period).
-* Fourth line is about [bad input alarms](#alarms).
+* Fifth line is about [bad input alarms](#alarms).
 It shows the current number of bad input alarms, the number of raised bad input alarms (both total since Orion started and in the last summary reporting period) and the number of released bad input alarms (both total since Orion started and in the last summary reporting period).

 [Top](#top)